saalaa/diamond/README.md

     $ heroku addons:create heroku-postgresql:hobby-dev

-And finally deploy the repository to the Heroku app:
+You can now deploy the application to Heroku:

     $ git push heroku

+Finally it's time to initialize the database and load fixtures:

+    $ heroku run scripts/bootstrap.sh

 The following chapters should also provide plenty of information on how to further configure the installation.